 There will naturally be a learning curve as you navigate the new Electronic Surety Bond process, and the Scott Bond Services team is an excellent resource for all your Electronic Surety Bond questions.
 We’ve been tracking the Electronic Surety Bond initiative since its early planning stages and worked with the surety companies we represent to ensure all involved are prepared for this change.

-Commonly asked questions about Electronic Surety Bonds
+Electronic Surety Bonds

 An Electronic Surety Bond is the same legal instrument as a paper bond.
 The bond language is consistent, and there is no change to any of the obligations of any parties to the bond.
 There are essentially no differences between Electronic Surety Bonds and Paper Bonds besides their methods of delivery.